imankasthuri/imankasthuri/README.md

 # 👋 Hi, I'm Iman

-I'm currently learning IT and Cybersecurity, focusing on building real hands-on experience through labs and practical security investigations.
-My long-term career goal is to become a SOC Analyst, and I'm actively developing skills in:
+I’m an aspiring SOC Analyst with a strong focus on hands-on cybersecurity labs and real-world security investigations.
+I’m actively building practical experience in blue-team operations and defensive security through structured labs, simulations, and projects.

 - 🔎 Log analysis and SIEM monitoring
 - 🛡️ Threat detection and alert triage